Qian Yumiao

-Qian Yumiao (钱宇淼 (錢宇淼, Qián Yǔmiǎo); born 7 February 1998) is a Chinese footballer who currently plays for Chinese Super League side Tianjin Jinmen Tiger.
+Qian Yumiao (钱宇淼 (錢宇淼, Qián Yǔmiǎo); born 7 February 1998) is a Chinese footballer who currently plays for China League One side Foshan Nanshi.

 Club career

 Qian Yumiao joined Wuhan Zall's youth academy in 2013.
 In August 2016, he had a brief trial with Eredivisie side SC Heerenveen along with Yang Zhaohui.
 Failing to pass the trial, they moved to Portugal and joined Vizela's U19s in September 2016.
 Qian transferred to Chinese Super League side Tianjin Quanjian in July 2017.
 On 29 October 2017, he made his senior debut in a 4–1 home win against Liaoning FC, coming on for Zhang Cheng in the 73rd minute when Tianjin was leading 4–1.

 On 16 July 2020, Qian transferred to fellow Chinese Super League side Tianjin TEDA (later renamed as Tianjin Jinmen Tiger).
 On 27 July 2020, he made his debut in a league game against Shanghai SIPG in a 3-1 defeat.
 He would go on to establish himself as a regular within the team and go on to score his first goal for the club in a league game on 14 December 2022 against Wuhan Yangtze River F.C. in a 3-0 victory.